The Maggie dela Riva Story: God... Why Me?: Plot

 Back at the motel, the four perpetrators redress Maggie and threaten her with death if she breaks her silence.
 A taxicab takes her to her home where she is greeted by authorities and the press and comforted by Albert.
-In the next days, her family convinces her to file a case against the perpetrators, which she willingly does.
-A manhunt operation was set to find the four suspects wherein Jose becomes the first to fall into the authorities.
-While Pineda and Canal are arrested in Batangas, Aquino surrenders days later.
+In the next days, she agrees to her family's advice to file a case against the perpetrators.
+A manhunt operation was set to find the four suspects.
+Jose becomes the first to fall into the authorities while Pineda and Canal are arrested in Batangas.
+The last suspect Aquino surrenders days later.

 Lawyer Estanislao Fernandez offers his services to Maggie after the latter meets Imelda Marcos.
 Maggie then moves to a heavily guarded police safehouse in Camp Crame wherein failed attempts and threats against her continue.
 The trial then takes place in Quezon City wherein Maggie, the witnesses, and the suspects give their testimonies.
 The court, presided by Lourdes Paredes San Diego, find the suspects' testimonies contemptuous.
-Attempts to have the four perpetrators sentenced to death by electric chair become difficult due to monetary bribes and other influences.
+Attempts to have the four perpetrators sentenced to death by electric chair become difficult due to monetary bribes and other outside influences.

 The court ultimately reaches a guilty verdict and sentences the four to death by electric chair.
 As more evidence on the sex crimes surface after the Supreme Court upholds the verdict of the lower court, Canal dies of a drug overdose in New Bilibid Prison.
-The surviving accused submit their appeals but are then denied.
-The plan to carry out the death sentence becomes more difficult when executives of the justice department decide that only two will be executed.
+The surviving accused submit their appeals but were denied.
+The plan to carry out the death sentence became more difficult when executives of the justice department decide that only two will be executed.
 Ben Suba meets with Vicente Abad Santos, who asks him to find more hard evidence, which he eventually does.
 After Abad Santos receives the said evidence, which are photos of the perpetrators committing their crimes on the wealthy female victims, he calls Ferdinand Marcos in Malacanang to ask him for approval to carry out the execution.

 On the day of the execution, as Maggie visits a church to pray, Jose's mother, Dolores, visits Malacanang and asks Imelda Marcos to help spare her son from death row and instead place him under life imprisonment, adding that he was only inadvertently involved in the crime.
-Imelda however, denies this appeal despite showing mercy to Dolores.
+Imelda denies this appeal despite showing mercy to Dolores.
 While Aquino showed remorse as he walks to the death chamber and has his head shaved, Jose and Pineda are forcibly dragged to the chamber; Jose weeps and calls for his mother while Pineda freaks out and enters into a state of insanity.
-After a woman, a rape victim, is forcibly dragged from the death chamber, the three accused are brought to the electric chair and are electrocuted.
+After a woman, a rape victim, is forcibly dragged from the death chamber, the three accused are executed via the electric chair.